Rachel Drummond

 West Virginia University in Morgantown has one of the preeminent forensic science programs in the U.S. While they do not offer an official certification in forensic photography, they do offer two onsite forensic photography courses as part of their forensic examiner curriculum.
 These teach best practices for forensic photography.

-Columbia College offers an 18-credit crime scene investigation certificate that can be a good choice for students who already live close to one of their locations, which are spread throughout the country.
-For students who do not live near a Columbia campus, the certificate program is also offered online.
-The certificate includes a course on crime scene photography and requires nine core hours and six elective hours.
-Students who complete the CSI certificate will have this designation on their academic transcript, which is available to students with an associate or bachelor’s degree from another regionally-accredited school.
+The certificate includes a course on crime scene photography and requires twelve credits of core hours and six elective hours.
+Students who complete the CSI certificate will have this designation on their academic transcript, available to students with an associate or bachelor’s degree from another regionally-accredited school.

 Earning an education from an accredited institution can be very important for the future career prospects of graduates.
-Further, those wishing to pursue graduate or doctoral level coursework in forensics or criminology will be much better off earning an undergraduate degree from an accredited institution.
+Further, those wishing to pursue graduate or doctoral-level coursework in forensics or criminology will be much better off earning an undergraduate degree from an accredited institution.
 Both online and on-campus programs should advertise their accreditation status, which indicates that the program was evaluated by a third-party organization for its curriculum, faculty, and facilities.
-Programs can be accredited either by forensic-specific organizations such as the American Academy of Forensic Sciences (AAFS) or a more general accreditation for higher education such as the Southern Association of Colleges and Schools Commission on Colleges (SACS) or the New England Association of Schools and Colleges (NEASC).

-Professional certification should also be a consideration for those seeking a career as a forensic photographer.
-Professional certification in field is available from a few different sources, including the IAI.
-These certifications may help forensic photographers advance their careers but are not required by any government agency in order to gain employment.
-Details of the requirements for these certifications are available from the organizations’ websites.
+These certifications may help forensic photographers advance their careers but are not required by any government agency to gain employment.
+Details of the requirements for these certifications are available on the organizations’ websites.

 Featured CSI & Forensic Science Programs | ||